- 1 Do you dream of travel?

 Travelling your own country and abroad is a dream most people harbor – and everybody loves travelling.
 People will travel for numerous reasons, including work and for the fun of exploring new places and experiences.
 The one thing you should do to ensure that your travel vacation is memorable and stress-free is to have a travel plan.

-Planning Your Dream Vacations
+Planning Your Dream Places To Visit

 Planning your trip can be intrinsically stressful.
 In addition, some people believe that travelling is expensive.
 You have to pay for tickets to your destination by air, rail or bus, spend on accommodation and food and you would probably like to include a tour of some sort as well.
+How do you book a world trip where you are away for months?

 Fortunately, travel shouldn’t be expensive, instead, you can have a dream vacation within and even outside the country without spending too much – on a reasonably low budget in fact!
 You can travel on the cheap, whether you are young, middle-aged or a retiree, as long as you invest in research.

 You will also need some ingenuity to pull off the travel vacation of your dream especially if it is a world trip.
-Fortunately, to get you started on achieving your dream, here are a few tips you can follow.
+Fortunately, to get you started on achieving your travel dream, here are a few tips you can follow.

 Plan for your travel at least 90 days before your intended date of departure; this is even before you start saving for the trip.
 Create a detailed itinerary of places you would like to visit as well as the number of days you’d like to stay at each destination – and an estimated budget.

 In general, most transportation providers like airlines and bus services have attractive early bird discounts for people who book tickets 90 days prior to departure.
 In a few countries, you can even get discounts for advance bookings on railway networks.
-Such discounts can even be as much as 50 percent, while a few airlines will offer you 70 percent early bird discounts.
+Such discounts can even be as much as 50 per cent, while a few airlines will offer you 70 per cent early bird discounts.

 If you are considering hiring a car you should shop around and not just accept the first quote that you see online.
 Most car rental companies want to see the credit card that you have booked the car rental on when you collect the car, they can refuse your car rental if you cannot show the original card.
 We highly recommend that you read the conditions of the rental carefully.
 When you collect the car, take photos with your mobile phone (the photos are time and date stamped) of all the dents and scratches the car may have as proof that they existed before your rental.